We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Which other foods provide antioxidants?
 Find out here.

-According to the United States Department of Agriculture, 2 teaspoons of ginger provide only 4 calories.
-This quantity does not provide a significant amount of any nutrient.
+According to the United States Department of Agriculture, 2 teaspoons of ginger provide only

 Does ginger water have any benefits?
 Find out here.